AdobeDocs/advertising.sv-SE/help/dsp/audiences/reusable-audience-create-using-ai.md

 * Text på andra språk än engelska.

-### Exempel på AI-agentsvar och hur man svarar
+### Exempel på svar från målgruppsanställda och hur man svarar

-När AI-agenten behöver ett svar från dig kan du svara med nyckelord i begäran eller med vanliga termer som är likvärdiga.
+När målgruppsagenten behöver ett svar från dig kan du svara med nyckelord i begäran eller med vanliga synonymer.

-#### AI-agentsvar som frågar dig
+#### Målgruppsagenten ställer en fråga

 `If you are okay with the proposed expression, I can start searching third party segments for each of the traits (based on the search filters above), and assemble the matching segments into the audience.
 Would you like me to proceed?`